 Red is one of my favourite colours.
 I especially like red shoes, red ladybugs and red maple leaf flags.
-I do remember you because you asked a question during my presentation.
+I do remember you because you asked a question during my author visit to your class.
 Pro tip: ask a question at anyone’s presentation, and you’ll always be remembered.
-Presenters love questions!
+Authors love questions!

 I also remember that I told you my favourite bird is a puffin.
 They are so funny to watch fly, and the sounds they make are hilarious.
 Google it!
 Is that why you guessed that my favourite colours are black, white and orange?
 Clever you!